Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 A bank typically only offers their own products and they may have a lot of overhead that gets built into your rate.
 Therefore, bank rates may or may not be the most competitive rate.

-Another thing to note, is that many listing agents do not prefer to work with banks because of how long they can take to close.
+Another thing to note, is that you may find listing agents who prefer not to work with banks and credit unions because of how long their process can take to close.

 Online Research

 A third way is to to do your own research.
-Go online and research different mortgage companies, banks, credit unions.
+Go online and research different mortgage companies, mortgage brokers, banks, and credit unions.

 Be sure to research specific mortgage loan officers that you find a long the way.
 Check reviews and see what other people are saying about working with that company and/or that loan officer.Â